 - 1. The owner of the private key must be authenticated to the token before secondary authentication can proceed (i.e. C_Login must have been called successfully). - 2.
 If a private key is protected by a secondary authentication PIN, then the token must require that the PIN be presented before each use of the key for any purpose. - 3.
 All secondary authentication operations are done using a protected path.
-Only a protected path can provide reasonable assurance that only the authorized user could have used the key.
+Only a protected path can provide reasonable assurance that only the authorized user could have used the key-mechanism that is transparent to the Cryptoki client.